 After you have placed some waypoints and added a bot to test how good the waypoints are, the bot might spin and say "Warning no route from waypoint *** to waypoint ***".

 This is probably because you haven't saved your waypoints after you have changed some of them, or because there actually is no path from the waypoint that the bot is standing near to the waypoint he is talking about.
 To fix that, find the waypoints by using the "waypoint find" command (See below), and then check if there are any paths from the waypoint to another.

-When you get into the advanced side of Waypointing, the editing and final cleaning up/checking, you may come across a waypoint you have to remove, the waypoint is a special one with a tag... but what type of tag and what side does it belong to?
+When you get into the advanced side of Waypointing, the editing and final cleaning up/checking, you may come across a waypoint you have to edit, the waypoint is a special one with a tag... but what type of tag and what side (axis or allied) does it belong to?